 When investing for retirement, two common types of accounts are part of the planning: 401(k)s and IRAs.
-J.P.
-Morgan’s recent article entitled “What are IRAs and 401(k)s?” explains that a 401(k) is an employer-sponsored plan that lets you contribute some of your paycheck to save for retirement.
+A 401(k) is an employer-sponsored plan that lets you contribute some of your paychecks to save for retirement.

 A potential benefit of a 401(k) is that your employer may match your contributions to your account up to a certain point.
 If this is available to you, then a good goal is to contribute at least enough to receive the maximum matching contribution your employer offers.
 An IRA is an account you usually open on your own.
 As far as these accounts are concerned, the key is knowing the various benefits and limitations of each type.
 Remember that you may be able to have more than one type of account.

 Two Types of IRAs and 401(k)s

 IRAs and 401(k)s can come in two main types – traditional and Roth – with significant differences.
 However, both let you to delay paying taxes on any investment growth or income, while your money is in the account.

 Your contributions to traditional or “pretax” 401(k)s are automatically excluded from your taxable income, while contributions to traditional IRAs may be tax-deductible.
 For an IRA, it means that you may be able to deduct your contributions from your income for tax purposes.
 This may decrease your taxes.
 Even if you aren’t eligible for a tax-deduction, you are still allowed to make a contribution to a traditional IRA, as long as you have earned income.
 When you withdraw money from traditional IRAs or 401(k)s, distributions are generally taxed as ordinary income.

 Roth IRAs and 401(k)s